Martin-Alversjo/Pizza-Calculator/README.md

 # Pizza-Calculator
-Group assignment solved by the whole knights named: Nicholas, Peter and Martin,
+Group assignment solved by the holy knights named: Nicolas, Peter and Martin,